Skip to contents

 col_species

-a character vector with same length as columns in the expression matrix, specifying the species for the corresponding column.
-If left `NULL`, an automatic parsing of species names with sample ids is attempted.
+a character vector with same length as there are columns in the expression matrix, specifying the species for the corresponding column.
+If left NULL (the default), an automatic parsing of species names with sample ids is attempted.

 model

 the phylogenetic model used to correct for the phylogeny.
-Must be one of "BM", "lambda" or "OUfixedRoot".
+Must be one of "OUfixedRoot" (the default), "BM", or "lambda".
 See phylolm for more details.

 measurement_error

-a logical value indicating whether there is measurement error.
+a logical value indicating whether there is measurement error, or individual independent (non phylogenetic) variation among samples.
 Default to TRUE.
+Setting this to FALSE can give unexpected results, except for the "lambda" model.
 See phylolm for more details.

 use_consensus

-If TRUE, one consensus tree is used to represent the correlation structure. see phylogeneticCorrelations.
+If TRUE (the default), one unique consensus tree is used to represent the correlation structure, using a trimmed mean of the transformed parameters.
+See phylogeneticCorrelations for more details, and limma function duplicateCorrelation.
 If FALSE, each gene will use its own model parameters and will have its own correlation structure accordingly.
-Default to TRUE.

 consensus_tree